 Construction Staging.
 The NOP does not state where construction staging for the Project will occur, only that construction staging will be located near the Project "to the extent possible."
 Id. at 25.
 However, Figure 3 attached to Appendix A to the NOP suggests there may be two or more staging or laydown areas adjacent to El Segundo's border.
 Considering El Segundo's longstanding concerns related to noise and traffic impacts generated by uses at the airport's southern edge, the City urges that any proposed construction staging be located away from El Segundo.
 At the very least, the City expects all potential impacts from construction staging to be thoroughly analyzed and mitigated in the EIR.
-The project description should state the duration of any construction vehicle traffic to use the City's designated truck routes or major arterial corridors.
+The project description should state the duration of any construction activities located near El Segundo, as well as the potential for any construction vehicle traffic to use the City's designated truck routes or major arterial corridors.